 In Reception we have 3 classes, Class 1 with the class teacher Mr Sayer and teaching assistant Mrs Simm, Class 2 with the class teachers Mrs Roberts and Mrs Wolfarth and teaching assistant Mrs Kearney and Class 3 with the class teacher Ms McGough and the teaching assistant Mrs Hechle.
 We follow the Early Years Foundation Stage Curriculum.
 Each half term we have a new topic and we decide what we would like to learn together.
 Our learning each day consists of a phonics session, a maths sessions, a story session and topic session.
 We learn through play in the different areas in our classrooms.
 We develop our independence in Reception and learn lots of key skills such as making relationships with our new friends and learning how to share and take turns.
 We also learn key Literacy and Mathematics skills which are important building blocks for our future learning.

-Autumn 2 in Reception
+Spring in Reception

 The spring term started with our new topic ‘We Are Sea Explorers’ during which we enjoyed reading the The Naughty Bus and Under the Sea.
 We found out all about the London and the River Thames and Liverpool and the River Mersey.
 We also talked about the sea surrounding Great Britain and our place in the wider world.
 We explored creatures that live in water and found out lots of interesting facts about sea creatures too.
 We found out all about Crosby Beach and looked at similarities and difference to other beaches and coastlines.
 Unfortunately our planned trip to the beach was put on hold by Storm Dennis which was a real shame as we were looking forward to seeing all of the features we had been learning about.